Crowds honor WWII veterans at Normandy D-Day celebrations

 For 82-year-old Dale Thompson, visiting the site over the weekend was a first.

-Thompson, who travelled from Florida with his wife, served in the 101st Airborne Division of the U.S. military in the early 1960s.
+Thompson, who traveled from Florida with his wife, served in the 101st Airborne Division of the U.S. military in the early 1960s.
 He was stateside and saw no combat.

 Walking amid the thousands of marble headstones, Thompson wondered how he would have reacted if he landed at D-Day.